“Quarantine Diaries,” by David Garyan (Day 39)

 Frame of Mind

-The slang etched into wet cement.
+The one etched into wet cement.
 So have the streets become both familiar and unfamiliar.
 Instead, I should ask: What thought, in the morning, makes me throw off the covers?
 What goal, at night, makes me

 When do painters become themselves?
 When they paint an imperfect self-portrait.
 When do painters become artists?